On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-where $s^*_i(\theta_i)$ represents truthful revelation of private knowledge. \end{property} A truthful mechanism promotes inference pattern $s^*_i(\theta_i)$ that are perfectly aligned with the accessible private knowledge.
-Any other alternative response $\bar{s}_i$ that is not aligned with $\theta_i$ will result in lower utility, generating higher model loss.
+A truthful mechanism promotes inference pattern $s^*_i(\theta_i)$ that is perfectly aligned with the accessible private knowledge.
+Any other alternative response $\bar{s}_i$ that is a misrepresentation not aligned with $\theta_i$ will result in lower utility, generating higher model loss.

-Consider an attention head specialized in medical knowledge with the following utility function:
+\begin{example} Consider an attention head specialized in medical knowledge with the following utility function:

+Imagine that given a query about a disease treatment, the head has two possible strategies: